Raghav0079/E_Commerce_RFM_Segmentation/README.md

-# 📊 E-commerce RFM Analysis
+# 📊 E-commerce RFM Customer Segmentation Analysis

 A comprehensive customer segmentation analysis using RFM (Recency, Frequency, Monetary) methodology to identify customer segments and provide actionable business insights for an e-commerce dataset.